bologer/anycomment.io/readme.txt

 * Subscription form: Better visual design for subscription form, #294
 * Subscription form: guest users can now subscribe but need to confirm it by provided email, #294
 * Subscription form: users can unsubscribe anytime by following the link provided in the bottom of the email, #294
+* Removed some hooks which could cause problematic notification regarding hooks in functions.php

 **Fixes:**